Particular vestings exemption (s.125) toolkit

 A non-Australian transferor or transferee must complete an identity details annexure.

 For transferors, an email is automatically generated through QRO Online when the transaction is lodged, asking the transferor to complete an online identity details annexure.
-Contact us for help if you cannot obtain the transferor’s email address.
+Contact us for help if you can’t get the transferor’s email address.

-Transferees must complete an identity details annexure and you must enter these details in QRO Online.
+Transferees must complete an identity details annexure, which you must then enter in QRO Online.

 Records you need to keep

-For this type of transaction you must keep a completed dutiable transaction statement (Form D2.2) and either:
+For this type of transaction you must keep:

 Also consider…